kaplanbora/tranquility/README.md

 This project is a friend of Druid.
 For discussion, feel free to use the normal Druid channels: http://druid.io/community/

+This project is in maintenance mode.
+It is not the recommended way to ingest data into Druid for new projects.
+Please refer to the [documents](https://druid.staged.apache.org/docs/latest/ingestion/tranquility.html) for recommended ways to ingest data.

 ### Documentation

 General: